mcc-us/ea/_questions/q6-filing-status.md

 A. The IRS will withhold the balance due from Kylie's refund and send a paper check for the balance.
 B. The IRS will not direct deposit her refund until Kylie pays the full balance from the prior year.
 C. Kylie must request a formal abatement before receiving her refund.
-D. **The IRS will withhold the balance due from Kylie's refund and adjust her direct deposit accordingly.correct**
+D. The IRS will withhold the balance due from Kylie's refund and adjust her direct deposit accordingly.

 Study Unit 1: Preliminary Work with Taxpayer Data covers the information for this question.